-NOTE: While attainment of a GED or diploma is a top priority, Individual Service Strategies must reach beyond the GED or diploma completion to support youth entry into post-secondary/ training, or into employment along a career path that will lead to economic security.
+NOTE: While attainment of a GED or High School diploma is a top priority for an eligible youth, Individual Service Strategies must reach beyond the GED or diploma completion to support youth entry into post-secondary/ training, or into employment along a career path that will lead to economic security.
 Respondents are expected to include components of the post-secondary education/ training, youth employment and/or sector based training models in their alternative education model.